mikeygee/bip39/README.md

 # BIP39 Mnemonic Builder

-This tool allows you to customize the words of the BIP39 mnemonic seed phrase used for creating or recovering a Bitcoin deterministic wallet.
+This tool allows you to generate and customize BIP39 mnemonic seed phrases used for creating and/or recovering a Bitcoin deterministic wallet.

 ## Background

 See [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for a complete reference.

-The standard (and most secure) way of producing the mnemonic is to generate a random string of data from 128 to 256 bits, append a checksum, split into 11 bit chunks (2048 possible words), and map to words using each chunk as an index to an array of words.
+The standard way of producing the mnemonic is to generate a random string of data from 128 to 256 bits, append a checksum, split into 11 bit chunks (2048 possible words), and map to words using each chunk as an index to an array of words.

+This tool can generate random mnemonics via the browser's built-in [random number generator](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues), or by accepting an arbitrary string of text, and using the SHA-256 hash as the entropy source.

-This tool inverts the process by having the user choose words, and concatenating the indexes together.
+In addition, this tool allows you to invert the process by choosing individual words, and concatenating the indexes together.
 Since the last part of the data is a checksum, there are limited valid choices for the last word, but all other words can be freely selected.

-## Motivation
+## Motiviation

-Why might you want to do this?
-This project was born out of my own curiosity.
+This project was born mostly out of curiosity.
 I was intrigued by the concept of a [brain wallet](https://en.bitcoin.it/wiki/Brainwallet), where Bitcoin is held exclusively in your own memory.
-For this case, you might want to construct a phrase that you are likely to remember long term, maybe based on a quote or passage you know by heart.
-Or if you already have a randomly generated phrase memorized, and you want to create additional wallets (e.g. a multisig setup), you could start with the same phrase and switch out a few words or change the ordering.
-Or maybe you just want to have some fun with words.
-In any case, it led me down the rabbit hole of researching how the phrase is generated and then building this tool.
+For this case, you want to use a secret code that you won't forget, but is also sufficiently difficult to guess.
+This led me down the rabbit hole of researching how the phrase is generated, and then building this tool to help visualize how it works.

 It should be pointed out that brain wallets are extremely risky, given the human memory can fail in many ways.
 They should only be used as a last resort or for small amounts of funds you wouldn't mind losing.
 It is important to have multiple backups, memorization being one form of backup.